viviandotdev/ObsidianVault/40 Spaces/Life/My Self.md

 - You're also inconsistent sometimes.
 Sometimes you seem to like me, but other times, you don't.
 - Emotionally immature parents view children as a source of their self-esteem.
 -  Early childhood experiences play a crucial role in developing emotional regulation skills.
 You might experience difficulties in managing emotions or heightened sensitivity to stress.

-### Which attachment style are you?
-- I relate to this growing up.
-As a kid, I was very expressive.
-I remember dancing in my room and laughing a lot.
-- I often got yelled at for being too loud or expressive.
-When I cried, I was told to stop crying and expressing myself.
-- I remember watching Disney Channel shows and cackling, but my mom would get mad and yell at me for laughing too loud.
-- I would cry when my mom forced me to wear a dress.
-We argued about her forcing me to wear things that made me uncomfortable.
-I couldn't express myself the way I wanted, only in a way that fit how my mom wanted me to represent her.

 ### What do you think is most important: health, time, or money?
 - I think one of the keys to living a good life is optimizing for health, time, and money.